omahs/imx-docs/docs/main/guides/asset-management/asset-metadata-refreshes.md

 ## Metadata refresh limits

-All projects have set limitations on metadata refresh functionality for the collections that belongs to that project.
+There are limits on the number of the number of metadata refresh requests made per project, per hour.

 - For a particular project, **5** metadata refresh requests can be made per hour
 - Up to **1000** tokens can be requested per refresh

 Whenever a [refresh is requested](#requesting-a-metadata-refresh) or when a refresh limit has been reached, the following headers will be returned:

-- `x-imx-refreshes-limit` - the amount of refreshes that can be requested per hour (5)
+- `x-imx-refreshes-limit` - the amount of refreshes that can be requested per hour
 - `x-imx-remaining-refreshes` - the amount of refreshes remaining for the current hour interval
 - `x-imx-refresh-limit-reset` - a UNIX timestamp indicating when the limit resets by rolling over into the next hour interval